CMU-Perceptual-Computing-Lab/openpose/doc/advanced/heatmap_output.md

 ## Heatmap Scaling
 Note that `--net_resolution` sets the size of the network, thus also the size of the output heatmaps.
 This heatmaps are resized while keeping the aspect ratio.
-When aspect ratio of the the input and network are not the same, padding is added at the bottom and/or right part of the output heatmaps.
+When aspect ratio of the input and network are not the same, padding is added at the bottom and/or right part of the output heatmaps.